lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 - Forget about the code, no one cares about it.
 - A conscious shipping culture.

-I will do the same here.
+I will do the same here so I can also refer back to this when I find myself having such a discussion in the future.
+I have no doubt it will happen again.

 ## Three steps from an idea to the feature